palantir/conjure-java/readme.md

 * `incubating`: Describes an endpoint as incubating and likely to change.
 These endpoints are generated with an `@Incubating` annotation.
 * `server-request-context`: Opt into an additional [RequestContext](conjure-undertow-lib/src/main/java/com/palantir/conjure/java/undertow/lib/RequestContext.java) parameter in conjure-undertow interfaces, which allows request metadata to be read, and additional arguments to be associated with the request log.
-* `server-async`: Opt into (#asynchronous-request-processing) in conjure-undertow.
+* `server-async`: Opt into [asynchronous request processing](#asynchronous-request-processing) in conjure-undertow.
 The generated interface returns a `ListenableFuture` of the defined return type, allowing processing to occur in the background without blocking the request thread.

 #### Endpoint Argument Tags